 Eloise Roche is a Senior SCAI Consultant with expertise in and passion for sustainable process safety lifecycle management, effective assessment of instrumented protection systems, and related curriculum development and delivery.
 Competencies include PHA and LOPA facilitation, SCAI specification and verification, and functional safety assessment and auditing.

 Eloise developed skills in instrumented protection system identification, functional specification, application program implementation, and the development of related automation management systems during her twenty-four years of experience in the chemical industry.
-Since 2011 she has been sharing these skills with the process industry through her contributions to the Guidelines for Safe Automation of Chemical Processes 2nd Edition book committee, as an active member of multiple ISA-84 working groups, and as a presenter at industry symposia such as the AIChE Global Congress on Process Safety, the ISA Process Control and Safety Symposia, and the Texas Chemical Council Environmental, Health and Safety Seminar.
+Since 2011 she has been sharing these skills with the process industry through her contributions to the Guidelines for Safe Automation of Chemical Processes 2nd Edition book committee, as an active member of multiple ISA-84 working groups, a US expert on the IEC-61511 committee, and as a presenter at industry symposia such as the AIChE Global Congress on Process Safety, the ISA Process Control and Safety Symposia, and the Texas Chemical Council Environmental, Health and Safety Seminar.